 Uday joined Watsi on March 18th, 2016.
-Six years ago, Uday joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Uday's most recent donation traveled 8,200 miles to support Alma, a 46-year-old woman from Philippines, to fund a surgery to heal a facial mass.
+Seven years ago, Uday joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Uday's most recent donation traveled 4,200 miles to support Abel, an 11-month-old baby boy from Bolivia, to fund heart surgery.

 Alma is a 46-year-old woman, living with her sister and daughter in the Philippines.
 Their basic needs are sustained by her sister’s small business.
 In 2020, Alma developed a sore on the inside of her right cheek.
 The sore kept increasing in size, until her face became highly swollen.
 Because her family had insufficient financial resources, Alma was unable to seek help for her condition.
 Fortunately, Alma was referred to our partner care facility, the Our Lady of Peace Hospital.
 There, she was assessed, and diagnosed with a Buccal Mass.
 This condition begins when the cells that make up the inner cheek have abnormal growth, and form lesions or tumors.
 Alma needs to undergo surgery to remove the mass.
 Our medical partner, World Surgical Foundation Philippines, is helping Alma to access the care that she needs.
 She is scheduled to undergo an excision of the mass on September 10th, at Our Lady of Peace Hospital.
 World Surgical Foundation Philippines is asking for your help to fund this procedure, for which they need $1,452.
 Alma shared: “I’ve lost my confidence since the lump is very visible on my face.
 This surgery is the answer to my prayers.
 Thank you so much WATSI and World Surgical Foundation Philippines for helping me!”